 press recognition: http://www.fratellialessandria.it/it/riconoscimenti

 Crowning the small hilltop village of Verduno, the elegant 18th century cantina Fratelli Alessandria produces approx 5,000 wine cases from 14 hectares; including the wine crus of Monvigliero in Verduno & Gramolere in Monforte d’Alba in Piedmont.
-Their Barolo wines were recognised by King Carlo Alberto in 1904 (for their 1894 vintage), identifying a notable quality that continues to be enhanced by the arrival of 5th generation Vittore, aside his uncle Alessandro and father Gian Battista.
+They are one of the 10 most historical cantinas in the Barolo zone, making Barolo since the start of the 1800s.
+Their Baroli were recognised by King Carlo Alberto in 1904 (for their 1894 vintage), identifying a notable quality that continues to be enhanced by the arrival of 5th generation Vittore, aside his uncle Alessandro and father Gian Battista.
 They are also proud producers of the Pelaverga wine, a charming and elegant pepper-scented thing from grapes grown almost in exclusivity around Verduno.

 Barbera d’Alba Superiore ‘Priora’

 Langhe Nebbiolo ‘Prinsiòt’

 Barolo Gramolere, Monforte d’Alba

 Barolo Monvigliero, Verduno

 2017 Langhe Favorita – pithy, salty, lemon spremuta!
 Fruit from 3 vineyards: Boscatto, Semolino, and Sotto Orti – with an average altitude of of 300metres asl, and average vine age of 35yo.
 Soils are calcareous and silt.
 Fermentation in stainless steel before 1-2 months in bottle.
 Aromas of little white flowers and citrus, leading to a concentrated palate with plenty of juicy citrus fruit, mouth watering acidity, and a saline finish.